Dawie Groenewald: Trial delays and continued hunting

 Groenewald and his co-defendants have not yet been brought to trial for the more than 1,800 charges brought against them in 2010.
 After numerous delays, in March 2024, the National Prosecuting Authority in Limpopo, scheduled the trial to be held in October and November 2024.
 That October, the court announced the case would be delayed once again.
 The court reported Groenewald and his co-defendants are scheduled to stand trial in the Limpopo High Court on February 9, 2026.
 The charges involve illegally hunting rhinos, dealing in rhino horn, racketeering and money laundering.
-Should the trial take place, it will be nearly 16 years on from the group's original arrest.

 In July 2025, animal rights NGOs and community members from Tobere, Kaputura, and Kycia villages in Botswana called for answers after Groenewald and his company were announced as beneficiaries of a hunting quota by the Tcheku Community Trust.
 Advocates said the provision of hunting privileges to an individual currently awaiting trial for wildlife trafficking charges called into question the governance of the Tcheku Community Trust.

+Sentencing

+In June 2026, Groenewald was sentenced to four years imprisonment or paying a 2m rand fine for his charges.
+The sentencing came 16 years after Groenewald was first charged in the case.